AhmedAbdalazeem/ChatBot/README.md

-## CUDA-Dockerized Implementation of Hybrid (Generative and Retrieval) Based Conversational ChatBot Model IN TensorFlow.
+## CUDA-Dockerized Implementation of Hybrid (Generative and Retrieval) Based Conversational ChatBot Model in TensorFlow.

 The current results are pretty lousy: